Best Time To Go To Peru For Clear Weather And Epic Views

 Huaraz and the Central Highlands

 If you love a festival this is the place for you, especially between May and September.
 The nearest airport is Lima, around an 8 hour coach drive from Huaraz, “the Switzerland of Peru.”

 Explorer Chick knows the area well and enjoys epic picnics, sunsets, and views in general on the Cordillera Huayhuash Trek Adventure.
 Hence the photo dump because, I mean, look at those views.

 - Rainy Season.
 If you visit between October and March access to the mountains could be limited or impossible due to weather conditions and poor visibility

 Lima, one of Peru’s largest and most metropolitan cities with a well-preserved colonial center lies on the arid Pacific coast.
+The capital city also has a vibrant food scene that showcases local Peruvian ingredients that are healthy and unique to the region.
 From beaches to museums, historical monuments to clubs Lima has something for everyone.